By Sandy Baker

 - When do I think about drugs or alcohol the most?

 - Which situations make me more likely to abuse a substance?

-- What do I look for from using?
+- What does using substances give me?
 Stress release?
 The ability to forget about responsibilities?

 #2: Avoid Stress

 - Take a deep breath, close your eyes, and count to 10.
-In that moment when you need to make a decision not to turn to substances, center yourself.
+Center yourself.

 - Do something you enjoy.
-Go for a walk, a swim, or just listen to music.
+Go for a walk or a swim, or just listen to music.

 - Work it out.
 When stress becomes too much, head to the gym to use exercise as a tool for getting rid of the tension.

 For some people, addiction triggers relate specifically to people.
 Being around the actions of one person can cause you to lose track.
 When a person or a person’s action is causing you to feel the trigger building, recognize the need to turn to someone for help.
 Whether you need to reach out for support from your addiction treatment center, a sponsor, or a close friend, don’t wait to get guidance and help.